ros2/ros2_documentation/source/How-To-Guides/Releasing/GitHub-Manual-Authorization.rst

       "oauth_token": "<token-you-created-for-bloom>"
    }

-Filling in your username and the token you made in the previous step.
+Fill in your username and the token you made in the previous step.
 Save the file.
 From now on, bloom should be able to automatically create pull requests to rosdistro for you when you do releases.